 Are you due a tax refund?
 Here are ten reasons you might be.
 Everyone likes to hear some good news now and again, and a tax refund will always be welcome.

-As Employers start to hand out P60 forms to millions of employees many of which could be due to a uk tax refund.
-There are a number of reasons why you may be due a tax refund, in this article, we provide 10 reasons you might be due one.
+As Employers start to hand out P60 forms to millions of employees, many of which could be due to a uk tax refund.
+There are several reasons why you may be due a tax refund; in this article, we provide ten reasons you might be due one.

-Here are 10 reasons why you could be owed a UK Tax Refund
+Here are ten reasons why you could be owed a UK Tax Refund

-- If you started a new job your employer may have given you an emergency tax code for a while or they may have been using the wrong tax code
+- If you started a new job, your employer might have given you an emergency tax code for a while, or they may have been using the wrong tax code

 - You may have only worked for part of the tax year

-- You’re a student and didn’t complete form P38S Student Employees form to put you on the right tax code
+- You’re a student and didn’t completely form the P38S Student Employees form to put you on the correct tax code.

 - You had multiple jobs.

-- Other income you have that is taxed through your tax code for example, savings/investment income has reduced since you last told HM Revenue & Customs (HMRC) about it – which means the amount of income included in your tax code is too high
+- Other income you have that is taxed through your tax code, for example, savings/investment income, has been reduced since you last told HM Revenue & Customs (HMRC) about it – which means the amount of income included in your tax code is too high.

 - You ceased working and didn’t get any taxable income or benefits for the rest of the tax year.